 I could see Dunk Island and the Percy Islands out in the shining blue of the Coral Sea.
 To the south there was Clump Point and in the north past the rocky headland was Garners Beach; it was panoramic.

-This house featured in Home Beautiful; the pictures of my daughter and I probably mark some kind of high water mark in my life; I still had my strength; I felt promise, optimism, I felt respected, but sadly it wasn’t to last.
+This house featured in Home Beautiful; the pictures of my daughter and I probably mark some kind of high water mark in my life; I still had my strength; I felt promise, optimism, respected, sadly, it wasn’t to be.

-I was very proud of it; not simply my workmanship, which still had way to go, but the conception; it fitted and appeared as natural in it’s location as if it had been built that way in 1870.
-I planted a multitude of trees too; this became part of my signature.
+I was very proud of it; not simply my workmanship, but the conception; it fitted and appeared as natural in it’s location as if it had been built that way in 1870.
+I planted a multitude of trees.

 I spent a few days location scouting when I sold the Limited Rights to my short script.
 Scouting conjures up all kinds of ideas; I found scenes for films I hadn't even thought of writing, or wished I could write.

 A missing finger indicates death of a child.
 On a cave wall in The Basin a whole line of hands show missing fingers; these are among the last hand stencils made, still sparkling fresh after 150 years.